 Traditional kosher restaurants serve Middle Eastern cuisine alongside charming mystical-themed cafes that close early for Sabbath.
 Historic guesthouses and spiritual retreat centers provide authentic accommodation in converted stone buildings.
 The neighborhood is best explored on foot, though sturdy shoes are essential for navigating the steep medieval pathways.

-Safed is well-known for its gardens and mountains while attractions include Soul and Art Gallery and Ari Ashkenazi Synagogue.
-This historical city has something for everyone including sights like Abuhav Synagogue and Otzar Hastam of Tzfat.
+Safed is well-known for its gardens and mountains while attractions include Ari Ashkenazi Synagogue and Abuhav Synagogue.
+This historical city has something for everyone including sights like Otzar Hastam of Tzfat and Museum of Hungarian Speaking Jewry.

 If you're looking for a place to get away, look no further than Safed.
 Whether you're planning to stay for a night or for the week, the area around Safed has accommodations to fit every need.
 Search for hotels in Safed with Hotels.com by checking our online map.
 Our map displays the areas and neighborhoods around all Safed hotels so you can see how close you are from landmarks and attractions, and then refine your search within the larger area.
 The best Safed hotel deals are here with our lowest price guarantee.